Nabil-Hany22/Nabil-Hany22/README.md

   - **Long-term**: Explore advanced fields like **AI and ML** and eventually build my own business.
 - 📚 **Hobby**: I love reading books.
 - 🍵 **Fun Fact**: I love tea.
-- 🌟 **Unique Experience**: Earned a scholarship from the University of Science and Technology at Zewail City after finishing secondary school but decided to pursue my current path.

 ---